ItsOrv/Ai-Society/README.md

 ## Known Limitations

-Each robot currently has its own environment instance.
+**Separate Environment Instances**: Each robot currently has its own environment instance.
 This simplifies the code but means they're not truly sharing the same world state.
 Could be upgraded to a proper shared environment if needed.

+**Physics Inconsistencies**: The environment uses continuous agent positions but discrete grid cells for collision/resource detection.
+This can cause occasional missed interactions (e.g., agent may phase through obstacles diagonally or miss resources when moving between cells).
+These bugs are non-dominant and don't prevent learning - the reward signal is strong enough to guide legitimate behavior.
+See `ENVIRONMENT_AUDIT.md` for details.

+**Log Ratio Pre-Clipping**: The PPO implementation pre-clips log probability ratios to [-10, 10] before exponentiation, which limits the importance ratio range.
+This is a minor optimization that doesn't affect correctness but may slightly limit learning in extreme cases.

+**Manual Log Std Update**: The policy's log_std parameter uses a fixed learning rate (0.001) instead of the Adam optimizer.
+This works but is inconsistent with the mean network updates.

+## Audit Summary

+This codebase has been thoroughly audited for correctness:

+**Verified**:
+- ✅ PPO implementation matches Schulman et al. (2017) paper
+- ✅ Neural network gradients computed correctly from scratch
+- ✅ All mathematical formulas match implementation
+- ✅ System is learnable (agents can learn the task)
+- ✅ No dominant exploit strategies

+**Fixed**:
+- ✅ PPO policy gradient bug (now correctly uses clipped/unclipped ratio based on minimum)
+- ✅ He initialization (changed from Glorot/Xavier to correct He initialization)
+- ✅ Entropy bonus (now properly added to policy loss)
+- ✅ Batch normalization backward pass (completed full gradient computation)
+- ✅ Mixed cooperation mode (now implements history-based decisions)

+**Remaining Limitations**:
+- ⚠️ Environment physics inconsistencies (non-dominant, documented above)
+- ⚠️ Minor PPO optimizations (log ratio pre-clipping, manual log_std update)

+See audit reports in the repository for detailed verification.

 ## Math Documentation